 Set forth below are summary historical financial and other data.
 The combined balance sheet data as of December 31, 2016 and 2015, the combined statements of earnings data and the combined statements of cash flows data for the years ended December 31, 2016 and 2015 have been derived from Wellsite's audited financial statements included elsewhere in this information statement.
 The historical financial data includes costs of Wellsite's businesses, which include the allocation of certain corporate expenses from Dover.
 Wellsite believes these allocations were made on a reasonable basis.
 The summary financial information may not be indicative of Wellsite's future performance as an independent company.
-It should be read in conjunction with the discussion in "Management's Discussion and Analysis of Financial Condition and Results of Operations," the unaudited pro forma combined financial statements and corresponding notes included elsewhere in this information statement.
+It should be read in conjunction with the discussion in "Management's Discussion and Analysis of Financial Condition and Results of Operations," the unaudited pro forma combined financial statements and corresponding notes, the audited combined financial statements and corresponding notes included elsewhere in this information statement.